diyjac/SDC-P4/README.md

 ### 3.3 Pipeline (Video)

 Whereas section 3.2 was about processing a single image, this section is about processing video.
 Both are similar in that we need to identify lane lines; however, when dealing with video, one must be able to process the video, frame by frame, efficiently.
 This means if the software pipeline finds that the frames are similar, then to build up efficiency, find ways to incorporate its findings to the next frame.
 This will be the topic in this section.
 #### 3.3.1 Test Videos

 There are three test videos from Udacity for this section.
 They are:

 1. Project Video:  This video shows the forward facing view of a multi-lane highway.
 The road markings are mostly good, with some low contras areas around bridges.
-The weather condition are nice and the sky are clear.
+The weather conditions are nice and the sky is clear.
 2. Challenge Video:  This video shows the forward facing view of a multi-lane highway.
-The road markings are faded and the pavement are in need of repair.
-The weather condition are nice, but the sky are cloudy.
+The road markings are faded and the pavements are in need of repair.
+The weather conditions are nice, but the sky are cloudy.
-3. Harder Challenge Video:  This video shows the forward facing view of a winding two lane country road.
-The road markings are good at the beginning, but becomes poor as there are locations of poor visibility and high and low lit areas as the video continues.
-The weather is nice, but the environment is in a forest surrounded by trees which has interesting lighting issues.
+3. Harder Challenge Video:  This video shows the forward facing view of a winding two-lane country road.
+The road markings are good at the beginning, but become poor as there are locations of poor visibility and high and low lit areas as the video continues.
+The weather is nice, but the environment is in a forest surrounded by trees, which has interesting lighting issues.

 #### 3.3.2 First N Frame Initialization

-For all videos, frame 1 to N initialization is the same, since there are no prior image to pass forward.
-The software pipeline is essencially performing all of the steps in section 3.2 using the first frame of the video as the single image.
+For all videos, frame 1 to N initialization is the same, since there are no prior images to pass forward.
+The software pipeline is essentially performing all of the steps in section 3.2 using the first frame of the video as the single image.
 This process is also repeated if there is a failure in subsequent lane tracking (see section 3.3.4, Confidence Calculations).
 Currently, N is set to 2.
 Examples of first frame initializations are shown below:

 **Project Video: Frame 1**